bjks/gfp_gaussian_process/README.md

 Example: `./gfp_gaussian -c csv_config.txt -b parameter_min.txt -i ../data/simulation_gaussian_gfp.csv -o out/ -l 1 -t 1e-2  -m -p`

 #### 2.1 Required arguments
-- `infile` sets the input file that contains the data, eg as given by MOMA
+- `infile` sets the input file that contains the data, eg as given by MOMA (see 2.1.1)
-- `parameter_bounds` sets the file that defines the parameter space
+- `parameter_bounds` sets the file that defines the parameter space (see 2.1.2)

 ##### 2.1.1 Input file
 The input file is assumed to fullfil the following: